jsheridanwells/LivePolling/README.md

  * Using devices, the audience can respond to quiz questions and those responses will be recorded to a database.
  * TECHNICAL SPECIFICATIONS

- ## Live Polling will make use of the following technologies:
+ ## LivePolling will make use of the following technologies:

  * Ruby on Rails for scaffolding the application models, controllers and views, creating an ORM, and querying a database.
  * Rails Action Cable for websockets integration.